trolljoe/discord-py-piracy-bot/README.md

 ```py
 from gamesearcher import Search
 ```
-add this line of code to anywhere
-`search = Search()`
+add this line of code to anywhere (not needed, but if you wanna simplify things 🤷‍♂️) `search = Search()`

 now, to search a game, you can use: